 Cadence is a 2001 Percheron mare.
 Although she is the biggest horse at NNNTRC, she is also one of the most gentle.
 Because of this gentle nature, her job here is to help build riders' confidence.
 She also loves attention!
 Prior to coming to our Center, Cadence gave people buggy rides in Virginia Beach and then locally did fox hunting.

-Eve is a 2005 Registered Quarter Horse.
+Eve is a 2005 Registered Quarter Horse mare.
 Eve's primary focus is dressage, but she will happily jump a course or go on a trail ride.
 With her smooth gaits, Eve likes to teach students who are just learning to post the trot.
 Her owner is Lin Podolinsky, Vice President of The Stoneybrook Foundation Board of Directors.

-Gin is a 2002 Quarter Horse.
+Gin is a 2002 Quarter Horse mare.
 Before coming to live at NNNTRC, she was a Western riding horse.
 Now she exhibits her patience and versatility by working in lessons ranging from walking on a lead line with some of our youngest, most inexperienced students to cantering with some of our more advanced students.

-Pixie is a 2003 North American Sport Pony.
+Pixie is a 2003 North American Sport Pony mare.
 She loves to jump and was the show partner of a young girl before coming to Nickers ‘N Neighs.
 Pixie is gentle with beginner students, and challenges her more advanced riders.
 With her loud whinny and bubbly personality, she is one of our most popular ponies.

-Speckles is a 1994 Miniature Horse who has several very important jobs.
+Speckles is a 1994 Miniature Horse mare who has several important jobs.
 You may see Speckles in the community as a therapy animal ambassador.
 She teaches our smallest students to lead and groom a horse safely.
 She can even pull a cart for exercise!
 Speckles is owned by John McCain and although she may be small she has a big personality!